StarPlus: Reception

 On week 12 of 2020, while it dropped to fifth position in Hindi GEC while overall at sixth position in India, the following week the channel did not even feature in top ten Indian channels owing COVID-19 pandemic when production and new episodes broadcast were halted and reruns began.

-Post first lockdown, in 2020, a new line-up of shows like Anupamaa, Ghum Hai Kisikey Pyaar Meiin, Saath Nibhaana Saathiya 2, Imlie and Pandya Store helped StarPlus regain their position.
+Post first lockdown, in 2020, a new line-up of shows like Anupamaa, Ghum Hai Kisikey Pyaar Meiin, Saath Nibhaana Saathiya 2, Imlie,Yeh Hai Chahatein and Pandya Store helped StarPlus regain their position.

 Programming

 From 2 October 2022, StarPlus extended its fiction airtime band to seven days a week.
 All shows aired everyday since then.